leonmezu1/JS-Capstone/README.md

 ## Acknowledgements

-Although the game plot, maps, dialogues, are my intellectual work **THIS GAME** would not be developed with all of the magnificent work of the creators of the art used here, which includes:
+Although the game plot, maps and dialogues are my intellectual work, **THIS GAME** would not have been developed with all of the magnificent work of the creators of the art used here, which includes:

 - Sounds and Music
 - Sprites